 Understanding the offence

-Under the offence companies will be considered guilty of Corporate Manslaughter where a health and safety failure causes a death which amounts to a "gross breach" of a "duty of care" to the deceased.
+Under the offence, organisations will be considered guilty of Corporate Manslaughter where a health and safety failure causes a death which amounts to a "gross breach" of a "duty of care" to the deceased.
 A gross breach means the organisation's conduct has fallen far below what could have been reasonably expected.
-It will consider how the fatal activity was managed or organised throughout the company, including what safety management systems were in place and how these were operated in practise.
+It will consider how the fatal activity was managed or organised throughout the organisation, including what safety management systems were in place and how these were operated in practice.
 A substantial part of the failure within the organisation must have been at senior management level.
-The offence itself applies to, for example:
+The offence itself applies to, for example corporations and partnerships, government bodies, police forces and unions.

 However, the offence does not apply to certain public and government functions whose management involves wider questions of public policy that are already subject to other forms of accountability.
 The Act also reclassifies safety as a "grave criminal offence" and will therefore be tried in court in front of a jury.
 If convicted an organisation can expect penalties in the form of: